arnaud-fossop/collaborative-editor/README.md

 #### Authentication and security
 The current authentication is completely void.
 In a production-grade service, we will have to implement real authentication, provide a token, save the token in a place allowing the user to not need to authenticate again if the page is refreshed.
+Also the token should be used in all the following calls to the API, I did not do that yet since there will be no validation for now.

+It is worth noting that a different service can be used to manage the authentication, and generate a JWT token that will be used to communicate with the main backend.
+This will implement a proper separation of concerns.

 The backend needs to be configured to allow only connection from the frontend.